 NASA Explorer Schools Symposium Showcases Student Research

-The students completed an original investigation based on existing NASA missions or research programs.
-Participants presented their work virtually to experts at NASA centers earlier this year in regional symposia using the agency's Digital Learning Network.
+The students were required to complete an original investigation focused on existing NASA missions or research interests.
+Participants presented their work to experts at virtual regional symposia held January through March at NASA centers using the agency's Digital Learning Network.

-In addition to presenting their work at the national symposium, participants also will learn more about NASA's research activities and exploration missions.
-Students will tour a variety of operational facilities at Johnson, including the Neutral Buoyancy Lab, a large swimming pool that plays a key role in astronaut training.
+In addition to presenting their work at the national symposium, participants also will learn more about NASA's research and exploration activities.
+Students will tour a variety of operational facilities at Kennedy, including the complex where space shuttles are launched.
+Hands-on activities will be tied to on-going and future NASA missions.

 For more information about the NASA Explorer Schools project, visit:

 For more information about NASA's education programs, visit:

 text-only version of this release